Hebrews 8:1-3

 The main point - This does not mean "sum" as some versions render it (because that is one of the possible meanings of kephalaion) but is more accurately rendered as the main point, the chief point, the most important point.
 I like Coverdale's rendering as "the pith" (pith = the essential or important part or point), which Knox amplifies as "the very pith".
 The Dutch Common Language translation has "the kernel".
 The "crown of his argument" ("now to crown what we are saying").
 The author is not "summarizing" what he is saying (has been said is more accurately rendered "is speaking" because it is not past tense but present tense) but is telling us the chief point, the most significant point up to this time -- we have such a high priest who has sat down and who is minister in the superior, heavenly sanctuary.

-the writer is doing more than summing up what he has stated about Christ (a.v., “sum”).
+Vine writes that "the writer is doing more than summing up what he has stated about Christ (a.v., “sum”).
 He is not merely gathering up all the glories of Christ as a High Priest.
 What is meant is that the “chief point” is that Christ is “a minister of the sanctuary and the true tabernacle.”
-Of this he is about to speak more particularly.
+Of this he is about to speak more particularly."
 (Vine, W. Collected writings of W. E. Vine.
-Nashville: Thomas Nelson or Logos)
+Nashville: Thomas Nelson)

-Main point (2774) (kephalaion from kephale = a head) describes the things belonging to the head and thus the main matter.
+Main point (2774) (kephalaion from kephale = a head, only other use Acts 22:28) describes the things belonging to the head and thus the main matter.
 The word in Latin is capitulum.
 Kephalaion was used of a sum total or a sum of money, but that is not the best understanding of the use in Hebrews 8:1.
 BDAG writes that it represents "a brief statement concerning some topic or subject."
 It means the chief point, as of a capstone or capital of a pillar -- the main thing.
+Here it describes the main point in the progression of the argument.

 We have - Don't miss this small point - he uses the present tense meaning we continually have such a High Priest!
 Now and forever.
 Do we live with the confident realization that He is presently functioning in this capacity on our behalf?

-The writer had just contrasted this High Priest with human high priests in Hebrews 7:28 (note) writing that
+The writer had just contrasted this High Priest with human high priests in Heb 7:28 (note) writing that

 the Law appoints men as high priests who are (present tense = continually) weak, (literally - without strength - they are continually without the capacity to do or experience something) but the word of the oath, which came after the Law, appoints a Son, made perfect forever.